- Budj Bim Cultural Landscape

-We offer specialised Educational Programs suitable for both local and international students, with programs focusing on the abundant natural assets in and around the World Heritage listed Budj Bim Cultural Landscape.
+We offer specialised Educational Programs suitable for both local and international students, as well as for adult groups.
+Programs focus on the abundant natural assets in and around the World Heritage listed Budj Bim Cultural Landscape.

-Programs are tailored to suit your year group or class, and combine curriculum relevant content including;
+Programs are tailored to suit your year group, class or group, and combine curriculum relevant content including;

 - Indigenous studies

 Each program is escorted by a Gunditjmara guide and covers the rich Aboriginal heritage of the area and the Gunditjmara's interaction with this very special place.

 - 2 Hour Cultural Walk